mixaz/LeptonPRU/README.md

 sudo make deploy_overlay
 ```

-Modify uEnv.txt to load leptonpru-00A0.dtbo on bootup, add following like to /boot/uEnv.txt:
+Modify uEnv.txt to load leptonpru-00A0.dtbo on bootup, add following line to /boot/uEnv.txt:
 ```
 uboot_overlay_pru=/lib/firmware/leptonpru-00A0.dtbo
 ```
 It shall replace BL cape.
-If using other BBB image, you may need to enable uboot oiverlays as well:
+If using other BBB image, you may need to enable uboot overlays as well:
 ```
 enable_uboot_overlays=1
 ```